Lucianne Goldberg: The Tripp tapes

 Goldberg met Linda Tripp in 1993 or 1994 while working on the proposal for the book on the death of President Bill Clinton's aide Vince Foster.
-The two women became friends, and in 1997 Goldberg advised Tripp to secretly record former White House intern, Monica Lewinsky, talking about her sexual relationship with President Bill Clinton.
+The two women became friends and in 1997 Goldberg advised Tripp to secretly record former White House intern, Monica Lewinsky, talking about her sexual relationship with President Bill Clinton.
 Goldberg advised Tripp that it was legal to record phone conversations in Maryland without the consent of the other party; in fact, it was illegal to do so.

-Goldberg urged Tripp to take the resulting 20 hours of tapes to Special Prosecutor Kenneth Starr, who had a broad mandate to investigate improprieties by Clinton.
+Goldberg urged Tripp to take the resulting 20 hours of tapes to special prosecutor Kenneth Starr, who had a broad mandate to investigate improprieties by Clinton.
 Goldberg also brought the tapes to the attention of lawyers working on the Paula Jones sexual harassment case against Clinton.
 The tapes became crucial to Starr's investigation on whether Clinton committed perjury during a sworn deposition when he denied his affair with Lewinsky, which led to his impeachment by the U.S. House of Representatives and acquittal by the U.S. Senate.

 Soon after the secret taping began in the fall of 1997, Goldberg arranged for Tripp to speak with Newsweek reporter Michael Isikoff, who had been investigating other allegations about Clinton's sex life.
 After the scandal became public in January 1998, the media interviewed Goldberg frequently.
 She declared that the tapes proved that Lewinsky and Clinton had had a sexual relationship, and previewed other highlights of the Clinton–Lewinsky affair such as the existence of a semen-stained dress which later proved to have Clinton's DNA.

 The Washington Post called her "the producer and publicist" who set the stage for the scandal and the investigation; she called herself the "facilitator".
-Of Goldberg's role in the scandal, Time magazine said; "At a minimum, she is forever sealed in history as the New York City literary agent who uttered to her friend the most ruinous sentence of the Clinton presidency: 'Linda, buy a tape recorder.'"
+Of Goldberg's role in the scandal, Time said, "At a minimum, she is forever sealed in history as the New York City literary agent who uttered to her friend the most ruinous sentence of the Clinton presidency: 'Linda, buy a tape recorder.'"
 Author Jeffrey Toobin named her as one of the seven "Key Players" in the impeachment.

 Goldberg said her actions in helping to disclose the Lewinsky–Clinton affair were motivated by her sense that general morality had declined and that America needed "a wake-up call".
 She also said that the disclosure of Lewinsky's affair with Clinton helped to protect Lewinsky, who suffered from an obsessive infatuation with Clinton.
 During this time, Goldberg made no secret of her animus toward Clinton, saying she was glad Clinton was getting caught "at something" and that "[i]f it took this to get him, fine".
-She also said she was a political independent, though she was described in the press as having long-standing ties to the Republican Party.
+She also said she was a political independent, although she was said in the press to have long-standing ties to the Republican Party.